Learning Optimal Graph Filters for Clustering of Attributed Graphs: Abstract

 \section{Abstract}

-Many real-world systems can be represented as graphs where the different entities are presented by nodes and their interactions by edges.
-An important task in studying large datasets is graph clustering.
+Many real-world systems can be represented as graphs where the different entities in the system are presented by nodes and their interactions by edges.
+An important task in studying large datasets with graphical structure is graph clustering.
 While there has been a lot of work on graph clustering using the connectivity between the nodes, many real-world networks also have node attributes.
 Clustering attributed graphs requires joint modeling of graph structure and node attributes.
-Recent work has focused on graph convolutional networks and graph convolutional filters to combine structural and content information.
-However, these methods are mostly limited to lowpass filtering and do not explicitly optimize the filters for the clustering task.
-In this paper, we introduce a graph signal processing based approach, where we design polynomial graph filters optimized for clustering.
-The proposed approach is formulated as a two-step iterative optimization problem where graph filters that are interpretable and optimal for the given data are learned while maximizing the separation between different clusters.
-The proposed approach is evaluated on attributed networks and compared to the state-of-the-art graph convolutional network approaches.
+Recent work has focused on combining these two complementary sources of information through graph convolutional networks and graph filtering.
+However, these methods are mostly limited to lowpass filtering and do not explicitly learn the filter parameters for the clustering task.
+In this paper, we introduce a graph signal processing based approach, where we learn the parameters of Finite Impulse Response (FIR) and Autoregressive Moving Average (ARMA) graph filters optimized for clustering.
+The proposed approach is formulated as a two-step iterative optimization problem, focusing on learning interpretable graph filters that are optimal for the given data and that maximize the separation between different clusters.
+The proposed approach is evaluated on attributed networks and compared to the state-of-the-art methods.